On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Conclusion and outlook

 There are several directions to explore in the future.
-While there are several examples of defect correlation functions in 4d SCFTs in various regimes and with different amounts of supersymmetry, the situation in 3d is still rather understudied.
-The first direction will be the improvement of the matrix model computation.
-A natural candidate is the Fermi gas technique \cite{Marino:2011eh}, which has already been developed for BPS Wilson lines \cite{Nosaka:2015iiw} and mass deformations \cite{Klemm:2012ii}, but not for mass deformations with the Wilson loop \footnote{See also \cite{Chester:2020jay, Gaiotto:2020vqj, Hatsuda:2021oxa} for applications to the topological sector without defects}.
-The combination with the technology developed in this paper will allow us to access the defect correlation function in the strongly coupled regime and compare it with the string or M-theory dual.
+While there are many examples of defect correlation functions in 4d SCFTs in different regimes and with different amounts of supersymmetry, the situation in 3d is still rather understudied.
+The first possibility is to improve the matrix model computation.
+A natural method for doing that is the Fermi gas technique \cite{Marino:2011eh}, which has already been developed for BPS Wilson lines \cite{Klemm:2012ii} and mass deformations \cite{Nosaka:2015iiw}, but not for mass deformations with the Wilson loop \footnote{See also \cite{Chester:2020jay, Gaiotto:2020vqj, Hatsuda:2021oxa} for applications to the topological sector without defects.}.
+The combination with the technology developed in this paper would allow us to access the defect correlation function in the strongly coupled regime and compare it with the string or M-theory dual.

 It would be interesting to analyze our defect correlation functions from the bootstrap perspective.
-Without defects, the topological sector represents a consistent and much simpler truncation of the full bootstrap equation.
-It turns out that the operator algebra is captured by specific algebraic structure, namely a deformation quantization of the Higgs (or Coulomb) branch chiral ring \cite{Beem:2016cbd}.
-It would be interesting to understand how this picture is modified by the presence of the defect and study the correspondent problem along the lines of \cite{Chang:2019dzt, Fan:2019jii}.
+Without defects, the topological sector is captured by a consistent and much simpler truncation of the full bootstrap equation.
+It turns out that the operator algebra is captured by a specific algebraic structure, namely a deformation quantization of the Higgs (or Coulomb) branch chiral ring \cite{Beem:2016cbd}.
+It would be interesting to understand how this picture is modified by the presence of the defect, and to study the corresponding problem along the lines of \cite{Chang:2019dzt, Fan:2019jii}.
+In a similar direction, one could try to extend the IR formula of \cite{Gaiotto:2019mmf, Bullimore:2020jdq} for topological correlation functions\footnote{We thank D. Gaiotto and M. Bullimore for suggesting this possibility.}.

-Moreover, the protected sector can furnish useful inputs for the general defect bootstrap problem.
-While the study of the defect CFT for the fermionic Wilson line has been initiated \cite{Bianchi:2017ozk, Bianchi:2020hsz, Gorini:2022jws}, nothing is known for correlation functions of bulk operators with defects.
-We expect the existence of superconformal Ward identities, similar to other supersymmetric setups in 4d \cite{Liendo:2016ymz, Liendo:2018ukf}.
-Perhaps it is also possible to use an inversion formula \cite{Caron-Huot:2017vep} like in \cite{Barrat:2021yvp}.
+Moreover, the protected sector can provide useful information for the general defect bootstrap problem.
+While the study of defect CFT for the fermionic Wilson line has already begun \cite{Bianchi:2017ozk, Bianchi:2020hsz, Gorini:2022jws}, nothing is known for correlation functions of bulk operators with defects.
+We expect the existence of superconformal Ward identities, similarly to other supersymmetric systems in 4d \cite{Liendo:2016ymz, Liendo:2018ukf} and 6d \cite{Meneghelli:2022gps}.
+Perhaps it is also possible to use an inversion formula \cite{Caron-Huot:2017vep} as in \cite{Barrat:2021yvp}.